 We face significant competition for personnel, particularly in Chicago, Illinois, Dallas, Texas and Toronto, Ontario.
 To attract top talent, we have had to offer, and we will need to continue to offer, competitive compensation and benefits packages.
 We may also need to increase our employee compensation levels in response to competition and rising inflation.
 In 2020, as a result of the COVID-19 pandemic, we reduced our workforce by approximately 50%.
 In 2021, as the economy recovered from the COVID-19 pandemic, we have made extraordinary efforts to attract and secure top talent, which has resulted in our workforce reaching approximately 85% of our pre-COVID number.
 However, the market for talent continues to be competitive and it has been challenging to hire new employees quickly enough to meet our needs.
-If we fail to effectively manage our hiring needs or successfully integrate new hires, our efficiency, ability to meet forecasts and our employee morale, productivity and retention could suffer, which may harm our business.
+If we fail to effectively manage our hiring needs or successfully integrate new hires, our efficiency, ability to meet forecasts and our employee morale, productivity and retention could suffer, which may harm our business

-Impairment of our goodwill could negatively impact our financial results and financial condition.
+${\it Impairment\ of\ our\ goodwill\ could\ negatively\ impact\ our\ financial\ results\ and\ financial\ condition.}$

-In accordance with U.S. generally accepted accounting principles, we test goodwill and indefinite-lived intangible assets for impairment annually, or more frequently if events or changes in circumstances indicate that the assets might be impaired.
+In accordance with GAAP, we test goodwill and indefinite-lived intangible assets for impairment annually, or more frequently if events or changes in circumstances indicate that the assets might be impaired.
 If the carrying amount of our goodwill exceeds its implied fair value, an impairment loss equal to the excess is recorded.
 During the year ended December 31, 2020, we recognized a total non-cash impairment charge of \$573.8 million, including an impairment of goodwill of \$377.1 million.
 As of December 31, 2021, we had goodwill of approximately \$718.2 million, which constituted approximately 51% of our total assets at that date.
-Due to stock market volatility, economic uncertainty and the continued impart of the COVID-19 pandemic on our business, we cannot provide assurance that remaining goodwill will not be further impaired in future periods.
+Due to stock market volatility, economic uncertainty and the continued impact of the COVID-19 pandemic on our business, we cannot provide assurance that remaining goodwill will not be further impaired in future periods.
 Impairment may result from, among other things, a significant decline in our expected cash flows, an adverse change in the business climate and slower growth rates in our industry.
 If we are required to record an impairment charge for goodwill in the future, this would adversely impact our financial results.